michaelbragagnolo/MasterThesis/README.md

 ***

 ## Research objectives and methods
-This thesis contributes to the study of different **Multi-Task Continual Learning algorithms** (reinforcement learning) that could best suit resource-constrained devices.
+This thesis contributes to the study of different **Class-Incremental Continual Learning algorithms** that could best suit resource-constrained devices.
 Through the development of some simulated experiments, **the goal** is to better understand the specific configuration needed to achieve optimal results in resource-constrained devices, which means in turn to play with different hyper-parameters and such.

 ### Action plan